-Non-employee directors must advise the Chairman of the Board and the Chair of the Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors of another publicly-held company.
-The Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company's Board.
-It is the policy of the Board that: (i) non-employee directors may not serve on the board of more than four other publicly held companies without the prior approval of the Board of Directors, except that any new board members shall be given a reasonable transition period to come into compliance with the policy; (ii) non-employee directors who serve as an executive officer of a public company may not serve on the board of more than one other publicly held company without the prior approval of the Board of Directors; and (iii) no member of the Audit and Finance Committee may serve on more than three public company audit committees (including the Company's Audit and Finance Committee).
+Non-employee directors must advise the Chair of the Board and the Chair of the Corporate Governance and Nominating Committee if they are being considered for election or appointment to a board of directors or audit committee of another publicly-held company, and any other change that could create a conflict of interest or impact the analysis of that director's independence or the director's ability to serve the Company, including service with private company boards and non-profit organizations.
+The Corporate Governance and Nominating Committee will determine whether the new board membership is compatible with continued service on the Company's Board and whether the new demands on the director's time would detract from, or impair, his/her ability to serve the Company.
+It is the policy of the Board that: (i) non-employee directors may not serve on the board of more than three other publicly held companies without the prior approval of the Board, except that any new board members shall be given a reasonable transition period to come into compliance with the policy; (ii) non-employee directors who serve as an executive officer of a public company may not serve on the board of more than one other publicly held company without the prior approval of the Board; and (iii) no member of the Audit and Finance Committee may serve on more than three public company audit committees (including the Company's Audit and Finance Committee).
 In addition to the above, the Corporate Governance and Nominating Committee will take into account any recent trends and expectations of institutional investors and other shareholders, as appropriate, when making its recommendation to the Board.